Bishamon (professional wrestling): Championship pursuits and breakthroughs (2020–present)

 On January 4, 2025 at Wrestle Kingdom 19 in Tokyo Dome, Goto won the New Japan Ranbo by last eliminating Great-O-Khan to become the number one contender to the IWGP World Heavyweight Championship.
 In the month ahead, Goto teased that it would be his final chance at the title, considering it was his tenth overall challenge for the main singles title (after the IWGP Heavyweight Championship) in over 17 years.
 On February 11, 2025 at The New Beginning in Osaka, Goto defeated Zack Sabre Jr. to win IWGP World Heavyweight Championship and his first world title in NJPW.
-On June 29, 2025, Goto lost the IWGP World Heavyweight Championship back to Zack Sabre Jr. at Tanahashi Jam, ending his reign at 138 days.
+On June 29, 2025, Goto lost the IWGP World Heavyweight Championship back to Sabre at Tanahashi Jam, ending his reign at 138 days.
 On July 5, 2025, Goto withdrew from G1 Climax 35 as a result of an elbow injury.